project-pku/pkuSprite/README.md

 }
 ```

 Also note that the order the options appear and the order of the nesting determines what value is returned.
 In the example above, first `"Egg"` is checked, if it fails `"Shadow"` is checked, and finally `""` is chosen (the default value `""` is always chosen).
 Then in each of the cases, `"Shiny"` is checked.
-If no match can be found (i.e. no default value), then the search will come up negative.
+Note that if the search process turns up no match (which can only occur if there is no default value), then the search will come up negative.

-Below is a list of modifiers
+Below is a list of modifiers:

-- `"Female"` for female sprites, falling back on the default `""` for male sprites.
+- `"Shiny"` for shiny sprites.
 - `"Egg"` for egg sprites.
 - `"Shadow"` for shadow sprites.
+- `"Female"` for female sprites (note that this only applies to species with gender differences, with the default `""` being used for male sprites).

 ## What Constitutes Authorship?
 When a sprite is made from scratch by a single person or team then there's usually no confusion.
 But what if a sprite is a derivative work?
 Should the both the original author and the new one be credited?
 What if it is a derivative work of a derivative work, and so on?